 An FPMT geshe is a qualified geshe requested by Lama Zopa Rinpoche to serve in one of his centers when that center has a stable, committed community that can support a residence and salary for the geshe, and the students of that center are ready to go deeper into Buddhist philosophy and practice.
 The geshe's responsibilities at the center are far-ranging.
 As resident teacher, he is there to teach, to provide spiritual guidance, to inspire each student on their path to enlightenment, and serve as a significant object of merit, particularly if he is ordained.
 He may be faced with a student who walks through the door unaware of even the basics of Buddhism, as well as the veteran student who has been practicing for 30 years and seeks in-depth study and initiation.
-He becomes the heart of a center on Lama Zopa Rinpoche's behalf, an invaluable member of the FPMT community, and critical to the training of quality Buddhist teachers for future generations.

-The director is like the flower, the geshe is like the nectar, the students are like the bees.
+He becomes the heart of a center on Lama Zopa Rinpoche's behalf, an invaluable member of the FPMT community, he director is like the flower, the geshe is like the nectar, the students are like the bees.